malloc47/term-do/README.md

 `term-do` was largely duct-taped together as a means of procrastination in between doing other research tasks.
-I did, however, have a few things things in mind while working on it:
+I did, however, have a few things in mind while working on it:

-1. Show completions as each character is typed.
+1. Show completions as each character is typed in an `ido-mode`-style

-2. Allow "rotating" through the completions with Ctrl+S and Ctrl+R, `ido-mode`-style.
+2. Allow "rotating" through the completions with Ctrl+S and Ctrl+R.

 3. Support completions from a variety of (pluggable) sources.